 - 5.1.1 The commissioning process has taken account of the needs of children and young people who are placed in foster care and supported lodgings provision, and other key stakeholders.
-The tender process will be conducted using the open procedure and in accordance with Public Contracts Regulations 2015.
-The commissioning process will be robust and there will be on-going quality assurance assessments of providers throughout the lifetime of the framework agreement. - 5.1.2 The proposal is to commission a White Rose Independent Fostering and Supported Lodgings Framework Agreement for the period of three years with the option to extend for a period of 12-months.
+The tender process has been conducted using the open procedure and in accordance with Public Contracts Regulations 2015.
+The commissioning process was robust and there will be on-going quality assurance assessments of providers throughout the lifetime of the Framework Agreement. - 5.1.2 The proposal is to award the White Rose Independent Fostering Agencies and Supported Lodgings Framework Agreement for the period of three years with the option to extend for a period of 12-months to those providers identified at appendix 1